Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_embedding_notes.md

 - these results hold after correcting the prototype to use the actual JHV observer frame `(0, 0, D)` with line of sight toward `-z`

-So the shell family is now the practical baseline for ortho HI rendering work.
+The shell family is therefore the practical baseline for ortho HI rendering work.

 At this point there is no evidence that `S` can be derived from current FITS/WCS for HI.
 It must come from: